 Chariots of Thunder tour – August 2022

-We are offering this tour again in 2022, irrespective of whether our USA Best of the Best tour also goes away in 2022.
-If you would like to travel on both trips, as some are currently considering, then please be advised that just in case we have factored in a 14 day quarantine period back in Australia before heading off to Darwin for Chariots of Thunder (CoT).
+We are offering this tour again in 2022, in addition to our USA Best of the Best tour which leaves in June.
+If you would like to travel on both trips, as some are currently considering, then please be advised that (just in case) we have factored in a 14 day quarantine period back in Australia before heading off to Darwin for Chariots of Thunder (CoT).
 It may be that the Australian Government will reduce, or eliminate, the minimum quarantine period in weeks to come.
 If this happens, we are offering a week’s extension to the Best of the Best USA tour accordingly.
 See separate USA itinerary at this link.

 We have finalised the costing of CoT 2022 and the final itinerary, inclusions and pricing are shown below.
 The 12 night tour price is marginally higher than in 2021 owing to increased accommodation and speedway admittance costs.
 To sweeten the pot however, we have added in a night on Global Speedway Tours when we pick up the tab at the Fan Appreciation night on Day 9 at The Precinct.

-Please note that in 2022 an optional five extra nights can be added to the start of the itinerary, to enable you to also take in the Northern Territory Sprintcar Title on the weekend of August 12th & 13th.
+Please note that in 2022 an optional five extra nights can be added to the start of the itinerary, to enable you to also take in the Northern Territory Sprintcar Title on Saturday night August 13th.
 Full details of the extension are shown below.

 Getting tired of having been cooped up in lockdown and missing your weekly dose of methanol madness?
 Well, why not let the tropics fix that by making a trip to Darwin for 13 days to experience all four nights of the Northline Speedway’s Chariots of Thunder extravaganza from August 17th through to the 29th?

 The itinerary is below and this whole page sets out the tour storyline day by day, along with the inclusions.